 NL and/or EN

 Assumed knowledge on:

 This course is, in principle, taught only as an integral part of other existing courses that belong to a specific study programme.
-Only students with deficiencies in the area of scientific report writing can take this course in consultation with the course coordinator.
+Only students with deficiencies in the area of scientific writing can take this course in consultation with the course coordinator.

-- four hours of instruction and activities.
+- instruction and activities;

-- writing practice
+- writing practice;

-- feedback on students own writing.
+- feedback on the students' own writing.

-Course material will be provided through Blackboard.
+Course material will be provided through Brightspace.